 Forecast Productive forest soils with minimized losses from forest operations will be maintained.
-Target 100% of blocks meet soil disturbance objectives.
-Basis for Target Maintenance of site productivity is a core prerequisite for achieving sustainability.
-Managing the area of detrimental soil disturbance will help to retain the productive capacity of the land base.
 Periodic Measurement The harvesting and/or silviculture supervisor in conjunction with the contractor will monitor and measure soil disturbance levels during active operations.
 When levels of soil disturbance are approaching limits specified in pre-works and associated operational controls, the contractor is to suspend operations in the area and contact their licensee supervisor.
 Annual Measurement Reporting based on harvest inspections and/or government inspections.
-Any non-conformance or non-compliance to plans will be identified and used as the basis for reporting.
+Any non- conformance or non-compliance to plans will be identified and used as the basis for reporting.
 Report the area (hectares) of cut blocks where soil disturbance commitments were achieved as compared to the total area of cut blocks that were harvested during the reporting year (reporting on net area requiring reforestation).
 The annual report will provide a description of any corrective actions where this indicator falls below the target.
-Variance 0%.